 At Swarthmore College, Asch conducted an experiment where he showed participants a printed line that was a specific length.
 Following that was a series of additional lines of fluctuating lengths.
 One of these lines was the same length as the initial while the other two were much different.

+Asch then asked his participants to tell him which line they thought was the same length as the first.
+And he asked this in a group setting.
 This left the participants in a tricky situation.
 Many had come up with the line they had felt was identical to the first.
-However, many of their answers were contradicted when other members of the group spoke out.
+However, many of their answers were contradicted when other group members spoke out.

-By using an experimental design, Asch made sure that participants weren’t succumbed to informative influence.
+It came down to a crucial decision: follow the herd or report back with their private opinion.
+By using an experimental design, Asch ensured participants didn’t succumb to informative influence.
 He did this by making the matching line lengths completely obvious.

 Still, even through this palpable clarity, participants were more likely to conform to group norms.
 Even when they knew the answer was wrong!